Fergana Valley, Uzbekistan

 In the houses who have their own ovens, the women prepare the bread that the family consumes and will offer.
 Beat, caress, knead the dough again until they reach the desired consistency.

 Then, they sink the center and draw the decorative pattern typical of the area, the village or even the familiar one.
-Each region has its varieties, the obi not most common the Shirma de Samarkand and those from Bukhara, sprinkled with sesame or nigella and that they have an unmistakable aroma.
+Each region has its varieties, the obi immense most common the Shirma de Samarkand and those from Bukhara, sprinkled with sesame or nigella and that they have an unmistakable aroma.

 Os folding de Andijon and Qashqadaryo – prepared with cream, butter and crunchy flakes – are equally aromatic.
 According to tradition, they were and still are served during matchmaking meetings.